jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 1. How much money you have earned in your lifetime - the sum total of your gross income from your first job to your most recent paycheck.
 2. Your networth by creating a personal balance sheet of assets and liabilities.

-Most people have no idea how much money has entered and left their lives, and therefore no idea how much could enter their lives, or how much they have to show for it.
+Most people have no idea how much money has entered and left their lives, and therefore have no idea how much could enter their lives, or how much they have to show for it.

 For your assets, itemize and record a value for everything you own worth more than a dollar.
 You should do this for home insurance purposes anyways and realize that if you don't do it now, someone you love will have to do it after you are gone.
 Most people are surprised how much valuable junk they have, and this step enables you to objectively choose whether or not to convert some of it into cash.